On the interior motive of certain Shimura varieties: the case of Hilbert-Blumenthal varieties: Statement of the main results

 The Hodge theoretic realization $R$ maps our data to an exact triangle

 in the bounded derived category $D$ of mixed graded-polarizable Hodge structures (recall that $R$ is contravariant), and a direct sum decomposition

-The functor $R$ respects the weight structure in the sense of Remark~\ref{2I}~(a).
+According to \cite[Rem.~3.13~(a)]{W6}, the functor $R$ respects the weight structures.
 This means that $R(M_{\le -2})$ has weights at least $2$, that $R(M_{-1})$ is pure of weight $1$ and that $R(\Gr_0 M)$ and $R(N)$ are pure of weight $0$.
-As above, orthogonality~\ref{2A}~(3) (for the category $D$) yields formally that
+As above, orthogonality (for the category $D$) yields formally that

 and

 for any object $K$ of the heart $D_{w = 0}$, hence in particular for $K = R(N)$.
 Altogether, we are thus reduced to showing injectivity of